Main Content

 Studio City was built around the business of storytelling.
 In the late 1920s, silent film producer Mack Sennett established a studio lot at Ventura and Radford that gave the neighborhood both its name and its purpose.
 Opened to production in 1928, the lot later became Republic Pictures in the 1930s, CBS Studio Center in the 1960s, and today operates as Radford Studio Center, an active production campus now slated for a major modernization.
 Its presence has anchored Studio City for nearly a century, shaping the neighborhood’s identity and keeping its connection to Hollywood tangible.

-As the industry grew, the area around the lot evolved from open farmland into a residential haven designed for working professionals.
+As the industry grew, the area around the lot evolved from open farmland into a residential haven for working professionals.
 The canyons and tree-lined streets filled with architectural homes, many commissioned by producers, writers, and directors who wanted to stay close to the work but live beyond the spotlight.
 That balance—creative at its core, residential in its feel—still defines Studio City today.

 Studio City is grounded in craft, built on access.